THE BATTLE OF ARNHEM

 THE HUNGER WINTER AND PEACE

-The failure of the Battle of Arnhem means that the entire Netherlands above the Rhine (Western and Northern Netherlands) was not liberated before the winter of 1944.
-This is a very harsh winter in the Netherlands and due to the war there is not enough fuel left to heat the houses.
-But even worse is that there is not enough food for everyone.
-That is why many people walk from village to village, every day, in search of food.
-Unfortunately, 20,000 Dutch citizens died that winter due to the shortages.
+The failure of the Battle of Arnhem meant that all of the Netherlands north of the Rhine (West and North) was not liberated before the winter of 1944.
+This was a very harsh winter in the Netherlands, and because of the war, there was insufficient fuel to heat homes.
+Worse still, there was not enough food for everyone.
+Consequently, many people walked from village to village, day after day, in search of food.
+Sadly, 20,000 Dutch civilians died that winter due to the shortages.

-This period quickly became known as 'Hunger Winter'.
+This period quickly became known as the "Hunger Winter."
 Only in May 1945 did the military succeed in defeating Germany.
-The German troops also surrender in the Netherlands.
-The peace negotiations will take place on May 5 in hotel 'De Wereld' in Wageningen.
-The west and north of the Netherlands have finally been liberated.
-Only now can the reconstruction of the entire Netherlands begin.
+German troops in the Netherlands also surrendered.
+On May 5th, peace negotiations took place at the "De Wereld" hotel in Wageningen.
+The west and north of the Netherlands were finally liberated.
+Only now could the reconstruction of the entire country begin.